saltyorg/docs/docs/saltbox/prerequisites/prerequisites.md

 You'll need a [Plex account](https://www.plex.tv/sign-up/), if you don't already have one, for purposes of the install, *even if you're not planning to use Plex*.

-This may change in the future, but for now it's a requirement.
+This may change in the future, but for now it's a requirement for the simplest Happy Path install described here.

 See [here](../../reference/plex.md) for more information about Plex account requirements.